Menu

 What internet speeds can I expect in Gibraltar?

-Fibre broadband is widely available with speeds of 100-500 Mbps.
-Mobile coverage (4G/5G) is strong across the territory.
+Fibre broadband is widely available through Gibtelecom, with mobile coverage (4G and 5G) strong across the territory.
 For most remote work, including video calls and cloud-based tools, connectivity is not an issue.

 Can I set up a company in Gibraltar as a remote worker?

 Yes.
-Gibraltar's corporate tax rate is 12.5%, which is attractive for small business owners.
-Registering a company is straightforward through the Companies House in Gibraltar.
-Many remote workers and freelancers incorporate locally to take advantage of the business-friendly environment.
+Gibraltar's corporate tax rate is 15% (as of July 2024), which is competitive for small business owners and freelancers.
+Registering a company is straightforward through Companies House Gibraltar.
+Many remote workers incorporate locally to take advantage of the business-friendly environment.

 How safe is Gibraltar for remote workers?

 Very safe.
 Gibraltar consistently ranks as one of the safest places in Europe.
-Violent crime is virtually nonexistent, and property crime is low.
-The compact size of the territory means the community is tight-knit, which adds to the sense of security.
+Violent crime is virtually nonexistent and property crime is low.
+The compact size of the territory means the community is tight-knit, which adds to the overall sense of security.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.